 Addiction is a complex disease and that means you’ll do best if you choose a place that’s highly credible.
 This post is part of a five-part series to help examine accreditation, staff, evidenced-based treatment and co-occurring conditions.

-In this post, we’ll examine what you should be looking for when calling a treatment program.
+In this post, we’ll examine what you should be looking for when calling a rehab center.

 It would be nice to believe that everyone has good intentions, but the truth is where there is money to be made, there are also scams to be had.